Everest View TrekEverest View Trek

 You will be provided with three meals a day – breakfast, lunch, and dinner – plus tea/coffee as part of the package.
 The trekking menu is fairly extensive, though it tends to be similar at most lodges due to the availability of ingredients.
 Typically, you’ll order off the menu (our guide will assist), and the lodge cooks will prepare it fresh.

 Breakfast: Breakfasts are usually hearty to fuel your morning hike.
-Common options include porridge (oatmeal), muesli or corn flakes with hot milk, pancakes (plain, apple, banana, etc.), Tibetan bread or toast with jam/butter/peanut butter, and various styles of eggs (fried, scrambled, omelet, boiled).
+Common options include porridge (oatmeal), muesli or corn flakes with hot milk, pancakes (plain, apple, banana, etc.), Tibetan bread or toast with jam/butter/peanut butter, and various styles of eggs (fried, scrambled, omelette, boiled).

 Drinking Water: